Guide to Taxation in Malaysia

 • Disposal of assets due to mandatory acquisition according to any law

-• Disposal of chargeable assets pursuant to a scheme of financing approved by any official financial authorities of Malaysia
+• Disposal of chargeable assets under a scheme of financing approved by any official financial authorities of Malaysia

 In other cases, the transfer of real property may be regarded as being of neither any net gain nor loss to the disposer.
-An example of such is the transfer of real property with prior approval of the Director General of Inland Revenue (DGIR) by a company to companies in the same group for the purposes of increasing operational efficiency for a consideration consisting of not less than 75% in shares.
+An example of such is the transfer of real property with prior approval of the Director General of Inland Revenue (DGIR) by a company to companies in the same group to increase operational efficiency for a consideration consisting of not less than 75% in shares.

 What are Allowable Losses?